Odd-DC: Generalizable Neural Model Reduction via Odd Difference-of-Convex Structure

 \subsection{Generalization on Unseen Loading}

-We evaluate our model’s generalization capability under two distinct out-of-distribution (OOD) loading scenarios: opposite-direction loading on the \textit{Frog} (Fig.~\ref{fig:generalization_loading}) and larger-magnitude loading on the \textit{Armadillo} (Fig.~\ref{fig:generalization_loading2}).
-In both cases, the data are the full-space simulation data within a limited force range and tested beyond the training distribution to assess robustness.
+We evaluate our model’s generalization capability under two out-of-distribution (OOD) scenarios, \textbf{loading direction} and \textbf{loading magnitude}, using three representative cases: opposite-direction loading on the \textit{Frog} (Fig.~\ref{fig:generalization_loading}), larger-magnitude loading on the \textit{Armadillo} (Fig.~\ref{fig:generalization_loading2}), and increased-gravity loading on a 2D bar (Fig.~\ref{fig:generalization_loading3}).
+In all cases, models are trained within a limited loading regime and evaluated beyond the training distribution to assess robustness.

-For the \textit{Frog} (Fig.~\ref{fig:generalization_loading}) , the training data consist solely of compressive deformations generated by downward loading, whereas the test scenario applies an equal-magnitude force in the opposite (tensile) direction.
+For the \textit{Frog} (Fig.~\ref{fig:generalization_loading}), the training data consist solely of compressive deformations generated by downward loading.
+At test time, we apply an equal-magnitude tensile load in the upward direction, implemented via fixed-point constraints.
+Starting from the rest state, we directly iterate under this unseen loading condition.
+We evaluate generalization by tracking the potential energy across Newton iterations, using energy decay as a measure of convergence.

 This setup explicitly probes the model’s ability to extrapolate beyond the training regime and recover physically consistent behavior under reversed loading conditions.
-During evaluation, the momentum term is removed and the system is relaxed toward a low-energy configuration under tension.
 The linear basis model reduction preserves a coherent, physically meaningful stretching pattern across iterations.
-The vanilla autoencoder (AE) remains numerically stable but fails to produce a plausible stretching deformation, often generating distorted shapes inconsistent with the expected tensile behavior.
+The vanilla autoencoder (AE) remains numerically stable but fails to produce a plausible stretching deformation, often generating distorted shapes inconsistent with expected tensile behavior.
 In contrast, our symmetric odd-function formulation achieves shape quality comparable to the linear basis, faithfully capturing the intended stretch.
 Moreover, it converges to a low-energy configuration faster, highlighting its improved generalization under unseen loading directions.